-As of January 31, 2022, we had an aggregate of \$6.7 billion of indebtedness outstanding under our senior unsecured notes and senior unsecured credit facility.
+As of January 31, 2023, we had an aggregate of \$7.1 billion of indebtedness outstanding under our senior unsecured notes, senior unsecured credit facility, and secured credit facilities.
 Under the agreements governing our indebtedness, we are permitted to incur additional debt.
 This debt, and any debt that we may incur in the future, may adversely affect our financial condition and future financial results by, among other things: